misiektoja/spotify_monitor/docs/configuration.md

 > **IMPORTANT**: On **Windows PowerShell**, using redirection (`>`) can cause the file to be encoded in UTF-16, which will lead to "null bytes" errors when running the tool.
 It is highly recommended to provide the filename directly as an argument to `--generate-config` to ensure UTF-8 encoding.

+When you provide a filename, Spotify Monitor checks that the new configuration can be loaded then saves it as UTF-8.
+If the file already exists, Spotify Monitor creates a timestamped backup before replacing it.

 Edit the `spotify_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

+Settings are applied in this order from lowest to highest priority:

+1. Built-in defaults
+2. The discovered or explicitly selected configuration file
+3. Secret environment variables
+4. Values from the selected dotenv file
+5. Command-line options

+The dotenv layer applies only to supported secret keys such as `SP_DC_COOKIE`, `SMTP_PASSWORD` and `WEBHOOK_URL`.
+A positional target overrides `TARGET_USER_URI_ID`.
+Use `--config-file PATH` and `--env-file PATH` to make both selected files explicit.
+See [Storing Secrets](#storing-secrets) for dotenv discovery and supported keys.

 You may set `TARGET_USER_URI_ID` to a raw user ID, Spotify user URI or profile URL.
 A positional command-line target takes precedence over this configured value.
 With a configured target you can start monitoring with: